-“I don’t know you not to dance at parties, or just sit quietly, staring.
-You are always so pumped up.”
+“I don’t know you to not dance at parties, or just sit quietly, staring.
+You are always so pumped.”

 “I love your accent, Eben.”

-“Is it true that you no longer attend parties?”
+“Is it true you no longer attend parties?”
 I ask.

 She laughs, throwing her head back.